EVM: why a clean spectrum can still fail at 64-QAM

 Payments architecture · EMV · AI systems

 I’m Vincent Bevia.
 I work in payments at MultiSafepay (part of Ant Group), and I’ve spent years focused on POS architecture, EMV, and cryptography.
-I’m also the author of Point-of-Sale Systems Architecture — Volume 1 and The Obsolescence Paradox: Why the Best Engineers Will Thrive in the AI Era.
+I’m also the author of Point-of-Sale Systems Architecture: A Practical Guide to Secure, Certifiable POS Systems and The Obsolescence Paradox: Why the Best Engineers Will Thrive in the AI Era.

 This blog is my space to share what I’m thinking about, learning, and discussing: POS systems, EMV, Payment Security, and, increasingly, about AI in general and how AI is reshaping this field.
 I also draw on my background in Electrical Engineering and Telecommunications — information theory, stochastic processes, and thermodynamics — the technical foundations that sit beneath much of this work.